 It also has a Firebug-esque debug module, which is rather poor compared to Firebug but it could be worse.

-A coworker found some other errors, but it’s only a beta after all and the dev team says they’re not ready with the CSS 2.1 implementation.
+My colleague Roger found some other errors, but it’s only a beta after all and the dev team says they’re not ready with the CSS 2.1 implementation yet.

 Another important implication of all this is a strong heads-up to the remaining IE6 users out there.
 Beware, your days are numbered.